rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

-When we look at this deeply we can see that this is actually a really interesting approach- we're taking advantage of laziness so that we can return a function that only causes a value in it's closure to be evaluated when the input to the returned function is sufficiently high.
+When we look at this deeply we can see that this is actually a really interesting approach- we're taking advantage of laziness so that we can return a function that only causes a value in its closure to be evaluated when the input to the returned function is sufficiently high.
 It's almost like we're passing information backwards through time, but in fact we're simply making use of the behavior of lazy evaluation and the call stack to propagate information back and